 Study Abroad is part of UW Tacoma's Office of Global Affairs.
 In collaboration with campus and community partners, we promote intellectually rigorous study abroad and other global learning opportunities, provide pre- and post-study abroad programming to help students integrate learning, and advise students on study abroad, global learning opportunities, and competitive fellowships.

-Director of Student Fellowships & Study Abroad
+Director, Student Fellowships & Study Abroad

 Cindy Schaarschmidt holds an M.A. in Media Communications and American Studies from the University of Leipzig, Germany.
 Before moving to the beautiful Pacific Northwest, she was Assistant Director in the Fellowships Office at Drexel University in Philadelphia, PA.
 A native German, she has studied and worked abroad in the U.S., Guatemala, the U.K., Russia, and Spain.
 As a 2004-05 Fulbright grantee, she taught German at Governors State University in Illinois.
 She also has worked on social justice and peace issues, including with the American Friends Service Committee.